Attacks on the United States (1900–1945)

 The United States has been attacked several times throughout its history including attacks on its states and territories, embassies and consulates, and on its military.
 Attacks against the United States include invasions, military offensives, raids, bombardment and airstrikes on its military, terrorist bombings and shootings, and any other deliberate act of violence against the United States government or military.

-Between 1900 and 1945 the United States was attacked numerous times during World War I and World War II, six times along the Mexico–United States border from various conflicts in Mexico, and once each in Nicaragua and in Iran.
+Between 1900 and 1945 the United States was attacked numerous times during World War I and World War II, six times along the Mexico–United States border from various conflicts in Mexico, and once each in Nicaragua, Iran, and in the Ethiopian Empire.

 Mexican Border War / Bandit War (November 1910–June 1919)

 First Battle of Agua Prieta

 The First Battle of Agua Prieta was fought on August 13–14, 1911, between the supporters of Francisco Madero and federal troops of Porfirio Díaz during the Mexican Revolution at the Mexico–United States border town of Agua Prieta, Mexico.
 During the course of the battle, U.S. troops stationed in the Douglas, Arizona right across border were fired upon by federal troops under Díaz.
 As a result of being attacked, the Americans responded by intervening in the battle, which allowed the rebels to briefly take control of the town.
 One American was killed and 13 other Americans were injured during the battle's spill-over into Douglas.